-Thirst Project are committed to tackling the water crisis through their work, which helps provide communities with sustainable clean water supplies and provides them with the skills required to maintain them.
+Thirst Project are committed to tackling the water crisis through youth activation.
+Their work helps to provide communities with sustainable clean water supplies by building local water wells and provides them with the skills required to maintain them.

 They believe in the power of youth activism as a force for social change and the strongest asset to ending the water crisis.
-So far their youth fundraising has helped provide clean drinking water to over half a million people.
+So far their youth fundraising has helped provide clean drinking water to over half a million people in the Kingdom of eSwatini, Africa.

 Globally, at least 2 billion people will drink water from a contaminated source.
 Absent, inadequate, or appropriately managed water and sanitation services expose individuals to preventable health risks.